roshitgit/Learnings/MVCLearnings/WebAPI/MVCAsyncUsingParallelism/readme.txt

 Now the question is in what circumstance you wish to make your web api method to be async/await???
 Ans=>
-If your method has asynchronous work to do, then it should be async.
-As @l3arnon commented, async on the server and async on the client are completely different.
+If your method has asynchronous work to do, then it should be async. async on the server and async on the client are completely different.
 Async on the client is all about remaining responsive to the end-user (not blocking the UI thread).
 Async on the server is all about scalability (not blocking thread pool threads).